Discovery Potential of Future Electron-Positron Colliders for a 95 GeV Scalar: Conclusions and Outlook

-In this article, we explore the potential for the production of an additional scalar particle $S$ within the mass range of $m_{S}$=95\,GeV-96\,GeV in an $e^{+} e^{-}$ collider environment.
-Specifically, our investigation focuses on the Circular Electron-Positron Collider (CEPC) with center-of-mass energies of $\sqrt{s} = 200\,$GeV and $250$\,GeV with an integrated luminosity of $\mathcal{L} = 500$~fb$^{-1}$.
-The choice of utilizing ML techniques, particularly DNNs, is motivated by their proven accuracy in event classification, as detailed in Ref.~\cite{Lange:2023gbe}.
+In this article, we explore the potential for the production of an additional scalar particle $S$ within the mass range of $m_{S}\approx$ 95~GeV in an $e^{+} e^{-}$ collider.
+Specifically, our investigation focuses on the Circular Electron-Positron Collider (CEPC) with center-of-mass energies of $\sqrt{s} = 200\,$GeV and $250$\,GeV and an integrated luminosity of $\mathcal{L} = 500$~fb$^{-1}$.
+The choice of utilizing ML techniques, particularly DNNs, is motivated by their proven accuracy in event classification.

-We first demonstrated the advantage of employing DNNs by examining the reconstruction of the scalar mass, $m_S$, using the recoil mass method within the aforementioned range, as depicted in \autoref{fig:Rec}.
-The effectiveness of DNNs in enhancing signal significance versus luminosity is evident in~\autoref{fig:significance}, where a substantial improvement in the signal significance is observed after implementing the DNN.
-To be more specific, using the DNN our analysis demonstrates that a significance of $\approx8\sigma$ ($\approx11\sigma$) for a new scalar with a mass of 95.5\,GeV and $\kappa_Z^2=0.1$ can be achieved at a c.o.m.~energy of \,GeV (250\,GeV) for ${\cal {L}} = 500$~fb$^{-1}$ which corresponds to an increase of 75\% (73\%).
+We first demonstrated the advantage of employing DNNs by examining the reconstruction of the scalar mass, $m_S$, using the recoil mass method, as depicted in \autoref{fig:Rec}.
+The effectiveness of DNNs in enhancing signal significance is evident from~\autoref{fig:significance}, where a substantial improvement in the signal significance is observed.
+To be more specific, using the DNN a significance of $\approx8\sigma$ ($\approx11\sigma$) for a new scalar with a mass of 95.5\,GeV and $\kappa_Z^2=0.1$ can be achieved at a c.o.m.~energy of \,GeV (250\,GeV) for ${\cal {L}} = 500$~fb$^{-1}$, which corresponds to an increase of 75\% (73\%).
 This highlights the critical role of ML techniques in enhancing the sensitivity of collider measurements.